 Osmo Words Education is fully translated into French.

 The Words game letter tiles are only available in English alphabet letters in the Genius Words Set and most kits that include Words.
 However, the version of the Genius Starter Kit available on our website for shipment to European countries includes extra tiles with accented French and German letters (11 blue and 11 red tiles).

-1. To switch Osmo interface messages to a language other than English, you need to change the language setting on your iPad.
-Here are the instructions from the Apple website.
+To switch Osmo interface messages to a different language, you need to change the language setting on your tablet.

-There are many albums in languages other than English that come with the Words app right now.
+- There are many albums in languages other than English that come with the Words Education app right now.
 You don't need to switch your interface messages from English to another language in order to use them.

-This game has written words that appear on the screen, and those will be in the language of your iPad or the language you select.
+This game has written words that appear on the screen, and those will be in the language of your device or the language you select.
 The spoken language of the characters is not a real language, it's make-believe.
 We call this language 'Osmolian' and plan to reveal more about this make-believe language in the near future.
-If you find the 'Osmolian' language distracting, please feel free to lower the iPad volume accordingly.
+If you find the 'Osmolian' language distracting, please feel free to lower the volume accordingly.